MullinsLab/ISDB/doc/Manual.md

 # Downloadable datasets

-Two summary datasets of the raw integration site observations are available for download as CSV or [JSON][json].
+Two summary datasets of the raw integration site observations are available for download as CSV, Excel, and [JSON][json].

 These datasets represent what seems like useful defaults, but we recognize that there's no such thing as a default analysis or default person.
-We're more than happy to prepare custom reports that give you exactly the data you want in the form that you want.
+Custom reports will give you exactly the data you want in the form that you want.

 ## Integration Summary